 Many of the tips and recommendations for the work computer are going to be very similar to that of the gaming setup.
 Basically, unless you are doing mass photo and video editing with numerous tabs going at once, you aren’t going to require anything bigger than the Micro-ATX motherboard form.
 You have sufficient PCIe slots and the same RAM capacity of the ATX so technically you can produce a rig that is more than sufficiently powerful for your workload.

 If you’re considering a desktop home PC build then your options are a little more varied and depend mainly on design and performance.
 For example, if you’re looking to build something sleek and inconspicuous then the Mini-ITX is absolutely the best shout to go for.
 A little bit more expensive but the size really makes the difference.
-Alternatively if size is not your main agenda then again the Micro-ATX is going to be most suitable for an all round product.
+Alternatively, if the size is not your main agenda then again the Micro-ATX is going to be most suitable for an all-round product.

-Whether you’re building a monster gaming rig or a small home desktop which doesn’t take up a tonne of space, the perfect motherboard is waiting to accommodate your exact needs.
+Whether you’re building a monster gaming rig or a small home desktop which doesn’t take up a tonne of space, the perfect motherboard size is waiting to accommodate your exact needs.